joshfeldstein/joshfeldstein.github.io/_posts/2019-03-14-march-madness.markdown

 “During selection week, there may be more than 100 votes by the committee in order to get through the process,” Burnett said.

 The Selection Committee has 10 members who throughout the year help determine what NCAA teams will make the field of 68 teams that make the tournament.
-32 teams automatically qualify for the tournament by winning their conference, which leaves 36 spots for at-large teams that will be placed elsewhere in the tournament bracket.
+32 teams automatically qualify for the tournament by winning their conferences, which leaves 36 spots for at-large teams that will be placed elsewhere in the tournament bracket.
 The lowest an at large seed can be is a 12 seed and the last four teams that get an at-large bid will play in the First Four in Dayton, Ohio.
 Deciding these bubble teams is a huge decision for Burnett and the rest of the Selection Committee.

 “When the committee meets during selection week, this year beginning March 13, each of the 10 members will select the 36 best at-large teams, then the 32 automatic qualifiers will be added for the total field of 68 teams,” Burnett said.
 “The committee will then develop what it calls the overall seed list, ranking the teams one through 68.”